-Until about 2022 my finances had a recurring failure mode.
-The month would look balanced — income covered fixed costs, groceries fit the budget, a little discretionary money was left over — and then a large bill I had absolutely seen coming would land and I would mutter that it was an "unexpected expense."
+A lot of household budgets share a recurring failure mode.
+The month looks balanced — income covers fixed costs, groceries fit the budget, a little discretionary money is left over — and then a large bill that was entirely foreseeable lands and gets filed, with a straight face, as an "unexpected expense."
 Car insurance, six months at once.
 Holiday spending.
 A vet visit.
-None of these were genuinely surprises.
-All of them broke the budget every time.
+None of these are genuinely surprises.
+All of them break the budget every time.

-Sinking funds fixed about 80% of this category.
-They are simple, and there is nothing clever about them, but they are quietly the single biggest improvement I have made to how my household runs.
+Sinking funds fix most of this category.
+They are simple, and there is nothing clever about them, but they are quietly one of the single biggest improvements a household can make to how its money runs.

 What a sinking fund actually is